jsevo/taxumap/README.md

 * `-b` or `--min_dist`: Change the `min_dist` parameter passed to the UMAP algorithm.
 See documentation [here](https://umap-learn.readthedocs.io/en/latest/parameters.html?highlight=min_dist#min-dist).

-## Documentation

- * To-do: Explain weights
- * To-do: Explain agg_levels
- * These concepts are illustrated in the notebook found at `examples/adjusting_taxumap_parameters.ipynb`.

 ---

-## Details

-## Roadmap

-[1] As presented here, taxUMAP is used for visualizing large microbiota datasets.
-However, it has much broader applications to improving upon UMAP by informing the algorithm of the hierarchical structure of data.

-We will be updating this package to include examples and adaptations needed for such use cases.

-[2] We will be updating general user issues.
-Please submit a GitHub issue for any comments, questions, concerns.

----

 ## Example notebook (with example data) <a name="example_data"></a>

-A dataset provided by Olin et al. works well for those wanting to try out the features of taxUMAP or to better understand how to format your own data properly.
+A dataset provided by Olin et al. can be used to try out  features of TaxUMAP and how to format new data properly.

 * [Link to original publication](https://pubmed.ncbi.nlm.nih.gov/30142345/)
 * [Link to the dataset](http://dx.doi.org/10.17632/ynhdrcxtcc.1)